l50/starter_hack_lab/3_vulnerable_targets.md

 # Vulnerable Targets
-This section brings together all of the things that we've done so far.
+This section brings together all of the things that we've covered so far.
 We're going to apply some of what we learned about the web to attack an intentionally vulnerable target.

 ## Using Docker to get intentionally vulnerable applications
 Docker is a subject that we could talk about for hours on end.
-One application that is especially helpful for aspiring security folks like yourselves is standing up intentionally vulnerable web applications.
-I'm going to throw you all in the deep end a bit here; we're going to be learning about Docker as we go along, and it'll probably be overwhelming.
-That's why this stuff is online, so you can revisit it later.
+One application that is especially helpful for aspiring security folks like yourselves is using it to stand up intentionally vulnerable web applications.
+We will be learning a little bit about Docker as we go along, but you are fully encouraged to seek out other resources to get a more complete understanding of the technology.

-Let's start with one of my favorites, the OWASP Juice Shop.
+Let's start with one of the classics, the OWASP Juice Shop.

 1. Open the terminal on your VM and open a new tab with Ctrl-Shift-t.
 Note you can also close tabs with Ctrl-Shift-w
 2. Paste in the following command with Ctrl-Shift-p:
    ```
-   docker run --rm -d -p 3005:3000 -e NODE_ENV=unsafe --name=juice bkimminich/juice-shop
+   docker run --rm -d -p 127.0.0.1:3005:3000 -e NODE_ENV=unsafe --name=juice bkimminich/juice-shop
    ```
 3. Wait a minute or so for the container to download
 4. Once it has finished, run this command: